-If when pressing the F2 key the secondary function is performed (e.g., mutes audio), the function keys are the secondary function.
-For example, on an Apple computer, to press F2, hold down the fn key, and press F2.
+If when pressing the F2 key, the secondary function is performed (e.g., mutes audio), and the function keys are the secondary function.
+For example, on an Apple computer, to press F2, hold down fn, and press F2.

 If the FnLk (function lock) is enabled, the keyboard acts as if the Fn key is being pressed until it is unlocked.

-Information about what the secondary function may be is found on the below secondary function of F2 section.
+Information about the secondary function is found in the below secondary function of F2 section.

-If the F2 key is not working on the keyboard, see: Some of the keys on my computer keyboard aren't working.
+If the F2 key is not working on the keyboard, see: Some keys on my computer keyboard aren't working.

 Where is the F2 key used?

-The following list is all of the locations the F2 key can be used with information about how it's used.
+The following list is all the locations where the F2 key can be used with information about its use.

 If multiple files are selected when you press F2 to rename a file, all selected files take on the new name.
 For example, if you had three different named files selected, press F2, and rename a file to "test," all three files use that name and become "test (1)," "test (2)," and "test (3)."